This park is currently closed due to fire hazard.

 Attention Visitors – Important Notice!

 Expect to see downed trees in the Chittenden Meadow area.
 Staff from the BC Wildfire Service with the Ministry of Forests, Lands and Natural Resource Operations, are working in collaboration with BC Parks to bring prescribed fire back to the Skagit Valley Provincial Park landscape.
-During the summer of 2017, wildland firefighters will be working with BC Parks staff to remove encroachment trees and other vegetation from Chittenden Meadow in preparation for a prescribed burn.
-Visitors to Chittenden Meadow may note a number of felled trees.
+During the Fall of 2017, wildland firefighters worked with BC Parks staff to remove encroachment trees and other vegetation from Chittenden Meadow in preparation for a prescribed burn (planned for Fall 2018).
+Visitors to Chittenden Meadow will note a number of felled trees.
 These trees will be part of the prescribed burn, adding nutrients to the soil and supporting the growth of grasses, wildflowers and shrubs.
 Evidence suggests that prescribed fire was a tool regularly used to manage the landscape by aboriginal peoples in the area.
 The unusual occurrence of Ponderosa Pine trees in Chittenden Meadow is likely the result of this fire-tolerant species surviving past fires.
 Their presence is one of the many reasons the meadow is a special place for our park visitors to enjoy.

 About This Park